 The hardest part isn't making resolutions; it's keeping them.
 Here are 11 of the best apps and tools for setting and tracking goals.

-The hardest part isn't making New Year’s resolutions; it's keeping them.
+Making resolutions isn't difficult; keeping them is the challenge.
 Luckily, there are some great tools to help you do just that—whether it's in your personal life or professional one.
 Eleven members of Young Entrepreneur Council (YEC) share their favorites below.